 Girly girls are easy to buy for.
 There are stock "girly girl" gifts like custom-made makeup from Lush, fashion accessories, a magazine subscription (Girl's Life or Discovery Girls), and clothes.
 Tweens who enjoy feminine styles might opt for pastel colors like pink and purple, want to test out new perfumes, or have a certain preference toward southern, boho, or preppy looks.

 02 of 06

 Many gifts of yesteryear become popular again and again, such as Frisbees, Hacky Saks, Shrinky Dinks, and Yo-Yos.
 Consider putting together a gift basket with a few retro items and treats like Pop Rocks to complete a wonderful set.

 You can also get an activity kit like the Creepy Crawlers Workshop, which allows tweens to use goop, molds, and a workshop oven to make rubbery critters.
 It's a fun item for both girls and boys, proving that tween gifts do not have to be boring.

 03 of 06

 Give an Experience

-Instead of offering a physical gift that they'll lose interest in, like a Wii game or a DVD movie, you could give your tween an experience to remember.
+Instead of offering a physical gift that they'll lose interest in, give your tween an experience to remember.
 For example, you could buy concert tickets for two or dinner and movie for your tween and a friend.
 Or treat your tween to a day bowling or a trip to a local amusement park with mom and dad.

-Tween girls may especially appreciate a day at the spa or a manicure with one of her girlfriends.
+Tween girls may especially appreciate a day at the spa or a manicure with a girlfriend.
 Other experiences could include a shopping trip, a fancy lunch, or a class at a local beading store.
 Don't forget for the active set; get gift passes for a local trampoline park, mini golf, a rock climbing gym, batting cage, or gaming arcade.

 04 of 06